grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 > [!NOTE]
 >
 > Database watcher requires its own managed private endpoints to connect to Azure resources.
-Any private endpoint that might already exist for an Azure SQL logical server, a SQL managed instance, an Azure Data Explorer cluster, or a key vault cannot be used by a watcher.
+A watcher cannot use any private endpoint that might already exist for an Azure SQL logical server, a SQL managed instance, an Azure Data Explorer cluster, or a key vault.

 To create a managed private endpoint for a watcher: